 “Productivity is not time management, it’s purpose management.” – Rachel Hollis

 That’s not to say time management isn’t important – time is your most precious resource and it’s absolutely imperative to have control over it.
 However, what’s more important is purpose management.
-Purpose management helps you block out the shouts of the unimportant tasks so you can focus on the tasks that matter to your family, your business, and your life overall.
+Purpose management helps you block out the shouts of the unimportant tasks.
+That way, you can focus on the tasks that matter to your family, your business, and your life overall.
 These are the tasks that grow your business and enhance your relationships with the people who matter the most.

 “Most of us spend too much time on what is urgent and not enough time on what is important.” -Stephen R. Covey